bellyrose831/8weeksqlchallenge/Week 2: Pizza Runner/SolutionsC.md

 ***
 ### Q5.
 Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients
   - For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"

+#### Explanation:
+I could not find a simpler way to answer this question, so 6 CTEs it was.
+Here's a quick description of the purpose of each:
+1. Get a table with a row for each topping for each standard menu item, from the recipes.
+Give each of those rows a value of 1, since the ingredient is added once for each time it's listed in the recipe.
+ 2. As in question 3, create a table that splits out exclusions into a row per topping per pizza id.
+These are given a value of -1, since the ingredient is removed once for each time it's listed in the exclusions, effectively canceling out the specified ingredients where they were added from the recipe.
+ 3. As in question 2, create a table that splits out extras into a row per topping per pizza id.
+These are given a value of 1, since the ingredient is added once for each time it's listed in the extras.
+ 4. This combined the above created three tables using a UNION, to produce a list of all toppings added or removed from each pizza.
+A Full Union is used so that anything purposefully doubled in orders or extras wouldn't be removed (if this were to be on a future order or menu item).
+The first table is joined with the new temporary table created above in order to connect pizza ids with the recipes they use - so the rows for each recipe are duplicated for each pizza of that recipe, and connecting those rows with the pizza id.
+ 5. The "allToppingsRanked" table doesn't actually use the rank function (anymore), instead summing the values associated with each topping for each pizza, and producing the count of how many times each topping is on each pizza.
+If a topping is included more than once on a pizza, it format that as 2x the topping name
+ 6. Grouping by pizza ids, the ingredient name/counts from the last table are formatted as a comma-separated list.
+Since I'm using the group_concat function to do this, it has to be a separate step from using the concat function to add the pizza name in front of this list.
+ 7. Last but not last, I used concat to add the pizza name and a colon in front of the ingredient lists, and display the results by pizza id and order.

 #### SQL:
     with allMenuToppings as (